-These are trying times for all of us, and this is why the Copper Mountain College Foundation (Foundation) is helping the nearly 2,000 students at Copper Mountain College (CMC) in many ways.
-One way, the Foundation does this, is through funding bus rides for CMC students through Morongo Basin Transit Authority (MBTA).
+These are trying times for all of us, and this is why the Copper Mountain College Foundation (CMCF) is helping the nearly 2,000 students at Copper Mountain College (CMC) in many ways.
+One way, the CMCF does this is by funding bus rides for CMC students through Morongo Basin Transit Authority (MBTA).

 This school year the CMCF in partnership with the MBTA is excited to announce FREE BUS RIDES for current CMC students with a valid student ID.
 Copper Mountain College students will be able to attend class, use the Greenleaf Library, and handle their business on campus without transportation worries.

 “Despite the costs that are often required to attend college, higher education is still one of the best investments that students and their families can make, which is why Copper Mountain College Foundation remains committed to helping students succeed any way they can,” states Sandy Smith, CMCF Executive Director.